PlatArs/PROJECT-3_Hotels_ML/README.md

 The main tasks of the project:
 Bringing the data into the desired form
-Create your first model based on machine learning algorithms.
+Create a model based on machine learning algorithms.